 Right livelihood and Dharma finances

 In the above pages, I have given advice to and set up guidelines for my students and for Dharma students in general.
-I do not claim for a moment that what I have said is absolutely correct, but I have said it with sincerity and the best of intention.
-I am not trying to judge who is and who is not qualified as Dharma teacher or student.
-I am trying to help students who wish to find the right Dharma teacher, improve their student-teacher relationship, and deepen their Dharma practice.
+I do not claim for a moment that what I have said is absolutely correct, but I have said it with sincerity and the best of intentions.
+I am not trying to judge who is and who is not qualified as a Dharma teacher or student.
+I am trying to help students who wish to find the right Dharma teacher, improve their student-teacher relationship, and deepen their Dharma practice. i hope these guidelines will be useful for other Dharma teachers and students.
 I have no desire to promote myself as a great teacher and gather more students.
-I have wonderful Dharma students and Dharma friends in Canada, Australia, the USA and Mongolia.
-I am very proud of them for practising Dharma for many years and doing so much humanitarian work.
-I have appointed half dozen of my senior students as Dharma teachers, and they are doing wonderful job.
+I have wonderful Dharma students and amazing Dharma friends in Canada, Australia, the USA and Mongolia.
+I am very proud of them for practising Dharma for many years; many are great practitioners.
+They do so much humanitarian work through their generosity.
+I have appointed half a dozen of my senior students as Dharma teachers, and they are good teachers.

 Zasep Tulku Rinpoche, updated 9th January 2021, Canada